cits5501/cits5501.github.io/assets/workshops/workshop07.md

 Code review is a widely-used technique for improving software quality by human inspection.
-Code review can detect many kinds of problems in code, but in this workshop we looked at code samples which highlightede the following general principles:
+Code review can detect many kinds of problems in code, but in this workshop we looked at code samples which highlighted the following general principles:

 -   Don't Repeat Yourself (DRY)